NambiarVishnu/Financial-Insight/Readme.md

-# BankDataScraper
+# Financial Insight

-This SpringBoot app coverts a Bank statement (pdf) file into Excel and extracts the data.
+This SpringBoot app coverts a Bank statement (pdf) file into Excel and extracts the data and summarize it.

 # Installation
 ### Prerequisites